 Starting the day off with a healthy breakfast isn’t always easy.

-Sometimes, we get stuck in a rut and have the same thing over and over and over, to keep things simple and fast.
+I think we often get stuck in a rut and have the same thing over and over and over, to keep things simple and fast.

-Not only boring but a missed opportunity to get better food in you and start the day right.
+And that’s not only boring, but also a missed opportunity to get better food in you and start the day right.

 I was way overdue for a change, and also in need of making an effort to reduce my dairy intake.

-The problem is that I really really love Greek yogurt.
+The problem is that I really, and I mean really, love Greek yogurt.

 So this is was no easy task.